JUNIOR FAIR, Classes 1-19

 9. All pictures are to be a maximum size of 8.5 x 11 inches (21.59 cm x 27.94 cm) unless indicated otherwise.

-10. JUNIOR ARTWORK need not be framed but MUST be mounted on a stiff backing.
+10. Junior Artwork need not be framed but must be mounted on a stiff backing.
 It is suggested that unframed pictures be matted on Bristol board or construction paper.
 A picture that will not hang properly may not be accepted.
 The Artists name should be covered to maintain anonymity.

 11. Everyone gets $2.00 if no prize won.